Upcoming documentary

 While defying the Nazis and its collaborators in Vichy France, the Fry mission was also the major challenge during that time to the closed-doors policies of the West—at the very time when rescue was still most feasible.

-Historian Dr. Daniel Greene and filmmaker Pierre Sauvage discuss Varian Fry and
+Below, historian Dr. Daniel Greene and filmmaker Pierre Sauvage discuss Varian Fry and

-”A Year That Mattered,” Chapman University, Oct.
+“A Year That Mattered” with Dr. Marilyn Harran, Chapman University, Oct.
 17, 2023